The Best Family London Attractions

 The Best London Attractions for Familes

 London is the perfect place for your next family holiday, the city has an amazing amount of attractions that are kids and family friendly.
 At London Guide we have hand curated what we believe to be the Best London Attractions for Kids.
+Are you looking for a family friendly hotel?
+Best Family Hotels in London

 The British Museum is located in the London area of Bloomsbury and is London Guides favorite family attraction.
 The museum has a permanent collection of almost 8 million different artifacts making it one of the largest museums of it kind in the world.
 A lot of the artifacts on display were collected during the reign of the British Empire including some quite controversial pieces.
 The British Museum first opened to the public on 15 January 1759, and has some world famous items including the Rosetta Stone and the biggest collection of ancient mummies anywhere in the world outside of Egypt.
 These attractions attract over 6 million visitors per year.